rexfordessilfie/nextwrappers/packages/generic/README.md

 2. **Transparent**: applying wrappers to functions does not affect the type signature of the function
 3. **Type Safe**: wrappers cannot be applied to functions with mismatching types

+> ⚠️ This is not considered fully stable yet for now to the hackery at the type-level, but experimentaiton and feedback is welcome!

 ## Installation

 In Progress